vbem/multi-runners/README.md

   --group       Runner group for the runner
-  --token       Runner registration token, takes precedence over MR_GITHUB_PAT --dotenv      The lines to set in runner's '.env' files -h --help     Show this help.
+  --token       Runner registration token, takes precedence over MR_GITHUB_PAT --dotenv      The lines to set in runner's '.env' files --count       The number to add or del, optional, defaults to 1 for add and all for del -h --help     Show this help.
 ```